 When it comes to writing, I’m known for my versatility, but my favorite assignments are those that align with my personal interests, such as interviewing Food Network star Ayesha Curry and Game of Thrones linguist David Peterson, perfecting my slice and dice in a knife skills class, and connecting every East Bay–bred television actor to Andy Samberg in six degrees or less.
 I also greatly welcome deep dives into new-to-me worlds, like hanging out in the (mildly creepy) office of a museum taxidermist, pelting rotten tomatoes at hundreds of strangers in a Tomato Battle, and facing my fear of spiders on a Tarantula Trek.

 As an editor, I love a challenge: turning “meh” drafts into “wow” stories, developing unique and multifaceted features (like Via's Food Fight), and tackling copyfitting and caption writing with neurotic perfectionism.
 I've solved not one but two 100-piece production-editing puzzles: 100 Best Travel Ideas in the West and 100 Best Bites.
 And, my background in graphic design gives me a great eye for composition and consistency.

-Outside of work, I enjoy watching movies in the theater, playing complicated board games, trying new restaurants and recipes, wearing obnoxiously printed socks, road-tripping around the western United States, buying copious amounts of scrapbooking supplies (but rarely scrapbooking), and hanging with my husband and our two adorable but destructive toddlers.
+Outside of work, I enjoy watching movies in the theater, playing complicated board games, trying new restaurants and recipes, wearing obnoxiously printed socks, road-tripping around the western United States, buying copious amounts of scrapbooking supplies (and sometimes scrapbooking), and hanging with my husband and our two awesome daughters.